7.1 How Money Flows

 Transportation and Processing

-Contracted trucking companies collect containers from depots and grocery retailers and take them to processors, where they are compacted for shipment.
+Encorp contracts with various trucking companies to collect containers from depots and grocery retailers and deliver them to our contracted processing partners, where they are processed, sorted and compacted for shipment to end markets.
+For these services, Encorp pays them transportation fees, fuel and processing fees.

 Management of contracts, collection of revenues and payment of expenses.